 What is Modern Muslimah Achievers?

-Modern Muslimah Achievers is the brain child and effort of “The Ideal Muslimah” to motivate, spread awareness and educate Muslim Sisters throughout the world about Muslim Female Achievers.
+Moderm Muslimah Ahievers is the brain child and effort of “The Ideal Muslimah” to motivate, spread awareness and educate Muslim Sisters throughout the world about Muslim Female Achievers.
 A sincere effort to connect our muslim sister audience to the sisters who have achieved a stand and stance in life.
-A minor memoir of the struggles, ideals, inspiration, advice and hard work that pushed and molded our Achievers into who they are today.
+A minor memoir of the struggles, ideals, inspirations, advice and hard word that pushed and molded our Achievers into who they are today.

 Describe a day in your everyday life

 Bismillahir Rahmanee Raheem, I usually start my day off with praying tahhajud, then fajr, then practicing for my Qur’aan class.
 My kids are also up at the same time mashAllaah, and do the same thing.
 Kids have breakfast after fajr salah.
 After practicing for Qur’aan then we begin with our other studies inshAllaah.
 I homeschool the kids and make sure they are each studying their subjects and I then work on my own homework.
 When my parents wake up I take care of them, have lunch, take my Qur’aan class, pray thuhr, then take a power nap.
 Wake up back to studying, teaching taking care of the baby and my parents.
 Work on dinner, speeches, exercise and cleaning up.
 Do some tafsir at night time with the family, sit with my parents and talk to them, then off to bed.
 Allaah first, then the sunnah, then my parents, then my kids and husband.
 Everyone else will be when I have time inshAllaah.
 Alhamdullilah..

 Allaah first, then the sunnah, then my parents, then my kids and husband.
 Everyone else will be when I have time inshAllaah.
 Alhamdullilah..